threedle/GeoCode/README.md

 - `dataset_processing` - scripts that are intended to manipulate existing datasets
 - `geocode` - main training and testing code
 - `models` - point cloud and sketch encoders and the decoders network
-- `scripts` - contains script to set up our datasets and saved checkpoints
+- `scripts` - contains scripts to set up our datasets and saved checkpoints and installing Blender
-- `stability_metric` - script to evaluate a tested phase using our *stability metric*
+- `stability_metric` - scripts to evaluate a tested phase using our *stability metric*
 - `visualize_results` - script to generate the renders for all ground truth and predicted shapes

 # Citation